Self-Organising Memristive Networks as Physical Learning Systems: Physical learning with SOMNs

 \subsection{Physical reservoir computing}

-Reservoir computing is a machine learning paradigm where a reservoir (a recurrent neural network) maps an input signal into a higher dimensional manifold that is then analysed by an output layer, which is the only part that needs to be trained \cite{lukovsevivcius2009reservoir}, { making this an efficient learning scheme (the weights inside the neural network are fixed and not trained.)}
+Reservoir computing is a machine learning paradigm where a reservoir (a recurrent neural network) maps an input signal into a higher dimensional manifold that is then analysed by a single output layer, which is the only part that needs to be trained \cite{lukovsevivcius2009reservoir}, { making this an efficient learning scheme (the weights inside the recurrent neural network are fixed and not trained, while a nonlinear activation function is applied to the nodes).} Thus, the reservoir may be thought of as extracting features from the data which are then used to learn a model (e.g. regression, classification) in the output layer; the trained model is then used to perform inference on new features generated by the reservoir when presented with unseen data.

-In the physical or \textit{in materia} implementation, a non-linear physical system is exploited as the reservoir \cite{tanaka2019recent, nakajima2020physical, Usami_2021,liang2024physical,Stepney_2024}.
-In this context, SOMNs have been demonstrated to satisfy the key requirements of a physical reservoir \cite{Lilak2021,Sheldon2022,sillin2013theoretical, Kuncic_etal_2020, Fu_etal_2020, zhu2021information, milano2022materia, mallinson2024experimental,Mallinson_2023,mallinson2023reservoir, Heywood2024, Steel2025}, endowing \textit{i)} high dimensionality, with internal dynamics made accessible via multiterminal device configurations; \textit{ii)} high--order nonlinearity, realised through {atomic / }ionic transport mechanisms and recurrent network structure; \textit{iii)} fading memory property (to ensure that reservoir states rely only on recent--past inputs and are independent of distant--past inputs)~\cite{Sheldon2022}, as discussed in Sec.~\ref{sec:plasticity}.
+In the physical or \textit{in materia} implementation, a nonlinear physical system is used as the reservoir \cite{tanaka2019recent, nakajima2020physical, Usami_2021,liang2024physical,Stepney_2024}.
+In this context, SOMNs have been demonstrated to satisfy the key requirements of a physical reservoir \cite{Lilak2021,Sheldon2022,sillin2013theoretical, Kuncic_etal_2020, Fu_etal_2020, zhu2021information, milano2022materia, mallinson2024experimental,Mallinson_2023,mallinson2023reservoir, Heywood2024, Steel2025}, endowing \textit{i)} high dimensionality, with internal dynamics made accessible via multiterminal device configurations; \textit{ii)} high--order nonlinearity, realised through {atomic / }ionic transport mechanisms and recurrent network structure; \textit{iii)} fading memory property (ensuring reservoir states rely only on recent--past inputs and are independent of distant--past inputs)~\cite{Sheldon2022}, as discussed in Sec.~\ref{sec:plasticity}. {These properties ensure physical reservoirs can generate rich dynamical features from input signals with sufficient expressivity to fit a model to be learned in the output layer.}